Ronnie Ortiz-Magro Says He's 4 Months Sober, Hints at Jersey Shore Return - E! Online

 The TV personality also addressed his exit from the show, telling the website, "I stepped away from it to deal with my mental health, be a father to my child, be a fiancé to my woman.
 You know, I'll be back and all the fans love me and I love them, too, so I'm gonna give them what they want and I'll see them soon."

 Elaborating on a possible return, he said he stays in contact with producers on the hit MTV series and that his ride on the show is "definitely not over."
 According to the 35-year-old dad, he may be back with his TV family as soon as the end of the current season.
-E!
-News has reached out to MTV for comment and has not heard back.

 Earlier this year, he made the announcement that he would be exiting the show to focus on his mental health.
 "After talking to the team at MTV, we have mutually agreed that I will step away from the show while I seek medical treatment for mental health issues that I've ignored for too long," his statement read.
 "My number one goal now is facing my struggles head on," Ortiz-Magro continued.
 "This process will be difficult but my #1 priority is to get healthy and be the best man and the best father I can for my daughter."
 He shares 3-year-old daughter Ariana with ex Jen Harley.